Sex Toy Care & Maintenance

 Sex Toy Storage:

-The safest way to keep your sex toys safe is to put each one in its own little bag.
-Plastic bags can work fine, but “tacky” materials like some silicone and jelly rubber will have too much material friction against plastic to go in smoothly.
-I’ve always liked using organza bags.
-Partially sheer so you can see what toy is in the bag, keeps a barrier between the toys, can be washed, allows for some air flow in case your toy isn’t 100% dry and looks nice.
+If your sex toys are all silicone and shiny ABS plastic, I see no reason to store them in a special way.
+I’ve personally had them all living together in drawers and boxes for months with no ill effects.
+Both I, and Tantus, have shown a photo of a whole bunch of silicone sex toys touching, stored in a drawer, with no ill-effects.
+If you do experience bad results, then it is not pure silicone.
+This photo evidence can be see here, where I have a jar of melted, degraded sex toys that were latex/jelly/pvc/TPR and then a photo of Tantus silicone dildos which are fine.
+I’ve only encountered dye transfer to the light-colored soft Tantus O2 material once, and I’ve had a light-colored shiny ABS plastic toy get stained from a highly-pigment PU-coat plastic sex toy.
+Also, shiny silicone (this is usually gonna be the hand-poured stuff) tends to attract dust and fur like you wouldn’t believe so for these I’ve always liked using organza bags.
+Partially sheer so you can see what toy is in the bag, can be washed, allows for some air flow in case your toy isn’t 100% dry and looks nice.
 If you need something to store everything in, take a look at my reviews on sex toy storage items.
-ForYourNymphomation cases are hard to buy online anymore, and have not proven to be sturdy for the long haul.
-Devine makes only small storage options.
 You are probably best off buying satin/organza/cotton drawstring bags (pick something a bit more plush or padded for the metal/ceramic/glass toys) and then using whatever storage method works for you – be it a small suitcase, bag or drawer.
-Super-soft or porous materials might pick up dyes from fabrics – it’s best to store these items inside a plastic bag (or undyed muslin/cotton)
+Super-soft or porous materials might pick up dyes from fabrics – it’s best to store these items inside a plastic bag (or undyed muslin/cotton).

 Vibrators: